Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_patrick.md

 * __One thing I liked__ : Decent explanations of code, presents errors in their full glory for all to see.
 In other words, actually goes over what's wrong instead of trying to hide it.
 * __Area of Improvement__ : Presentation - you print out your scraping code, rather than copying and pasting it into a cell (be it code or markdown with syntax highlighting) or uploading the file separately?
 I fail to see what this accomplishes, if anything makes things worse.
 Code with plain text fonts just looks ugly and hard to read.
 I would at the least put it in a markdown cell with syntax highlighting.
 * __One thing I learned__ : BeautifulSoup and webscraping.
 Also, using os change directory in python to navigate to files in a live program

+### John (accidentally did the same two twice for to-do 1 and 2)
+- *What was good:* You walked us through everything really well (though maybe you don't need to flash the whole text as much)!
+I loved how you showed us how your code worked and everything in your overviews.
+- *What could be improved:* I would like some interpretations of your data as you go along!
+I think you're touching on some great things, but some things are still lacking in depth.
+- *What I learned:* Data scraping is really interesting.
+The code seems to have worked well for you, and I'm interested in using selenium in the future!